Bavard's duality theorem for mixed commutator length: On equivalences of and

 \begin{cor} If $\hG/\bG$ is finite or the projection $\ppi \colon \hG \to \hG/\bG$ has a section homomorphism, then $\cl_{\hG,\bG}$ and $\cl_\hG$ are equivalent on $[\hG,\bG]$. \end{cor}

 Later, we will generalize Theorem~\ref{thm cl equivalence 2} (see Theorem \ref{thm cl equivalence 3}).

-Here we give some remark on Theorem \ref{thm cl equivalence 2}.
-Recall that in the case of stable commutator lengths, the constant $C$ can be taken $2$ (Theorem \ref{thm scl equivalence}).
+Here we give some remarks on Theorem \ref{thm cl equivalence 2}.
+Recall that in the case of stable commutator lengths, the constant $C$ can be taken to be $2$ (Theorem \ref{thm scl equivalence}).
 On the other hand, our estimation of $C$ can be much larger.
 In fact, we do not know that there exists a constant $C$ independent from $\hG$ and $\bG$ such that $\cl_\hG \le C \cdot \cl_{\hG,\bG}$.

 \begin{lem} Let $\fk_1, \cdots, \fk_k, \gk_1, \cdots, \gk_k, \alpha_1, \cdots, \alpha_k, \beta_1, \cdots, \beta_k \in \hG$ with

 for each $ i \in \{1,\cdots,k\}$.
 Then, $[\fk_1, \gk_1] \cdots [\fk_k, \gk_k] ([\alpha_1, \beta_1] \cdots [\alpha_k, \beta_k])^{-1}$ is contained in $[\hG,\bG]$.
 Moreover, the following inequality holds: